-With performance tracking, you can see how planned and actual performance affect each other with an analysis of tracked input (units of time) and output (units of work completed).
-With this knowledge, you can address labor issues on the jobsite and accurately forecast any cost impact as early as possible.
+Performance tracking allows you to analyze how planned and actual performance influence each other by examining tracked input (time units) and output (units of work completed).
+This insight helps you address labor issues on the jobsite and accurately forecast any cost impacts at the earliest opportunity.

 Click each of the tiles to learn the performance tracking workflow: